Monulph/Monulph.github.io/README.md

-Starting My Public Dev Journey: From Central to Solo Dev
+Starting My Public Dev Journey

 My background:
 I've been working in gaming for 7 years with 1 year of game development behind me as an Associate Producer.